2023 Sun Belt Conference football season

-The 2023 Sun Belt Conference football season will be the 23rd season of college football play for the Sun Belt Conference (SBC).
-The season is scheduled to begin on August 31, 2023, and conclude with its conference championship game on December 2, 2023.
-It is part of the 2023 NCAA Division I FBS football season.
-The conference will consist of 14 member schools split into two divisions.
+The 2023 Sun Belt Conference football season was the 23rd season of college football play for the Sun Belt Conference (SBC).
+The season began on August 31, 2023, and ended with its conference championship game on December 2, 2023.
+It was part of the 2023 NCAA Division I FBS football season.
+The conference consists of 14 member schools split into two divisions.
 The conference released its full season schedule on February 24, 2023.

-Previous season

-During the 2022 Sun Belt Conference football season, Coastal Carolina won the east division, while Troy won the west division.
-In the conference championship game, Troy defeated Coastal Carolina by a score of 45–26.
-Troy advanced to the Cure Bowl where they defeated UTSA.
-Coastal Carolina advanced to the Birmingham Bowl, where they lost to East Carolina.
+Preseason

+Preseason Media Poll

+The SBC released its preseason poll on July 24.
+James Madison was named the favorite to win the East Division, while Troy was named the favorite to win the West Division.